Bridge indices of spatial graphs and diagram colorings: Computations

 \subsection{Hara's graphs and modifications}

-\begin{example}[Hara's graphs] The family of almost unknotted $\Theta_{4}$-graphs given by Hara \cite[Fig.~2]{hara1991symmetry} all have bridge index $2$, which can be quickly verified by finding $2$-Wirtinger colorings of the diagrams.
+\begin{example}[Hara's graphs] The family of almost unknotted $\Theta_{4}$-graphs given by Hara \cite[Fig.~2]{hara1991symmetry} all have unweighted bridge index $2$, and (weighted) bridge index at most $3$, which can be quickly verified by finding Wirtinger colorings of the diagrams (using the same seeds for both versions of bridge index).
 This is perhaps surprising, as these particular diagrams have many more local maxima and minima. \end{example}

 \begin{example}[Modifications of Hara's graphs] We create two families of spatial graphs by modifying Hara's $\Theta_{4}$-graphs from the previous example; however these families are \textit{not} almost unknotted.
 For both families we give upper bounds for their bridge indices, which can be verified by finding corresponding Wirtinger colorings.
 In both cases, we conjecture that this upper bound is in fact the bridge index.